 Jeju Fire Festival

-If you visit South Korea, it is a must to also visit Jeju island which is the “Hawaii” of South Korea.
+If you visit South Korea, it is also a must to visit Jeju Island, the “Hawaii” of South Korea.
 It takes a little over an hour by plane.
 The best time to go is from February 28 – March 3.
 This is when the Jeju Fire Festival takes place.
 The festival is for welcoming the new year and burning away old grass before the next farming season.
 It is amazing to see the huge fires at night.
-During the day makes sure to check out the folk dances, torch marches, and tribal games throughout Jeju.
+During the day, check out the folk dances, torch marches, and tribal games throughout Jeju.

 Address: Saebyeol Oreum San 59-8, Bongseong-ri, Ayeol-eup Jeju-si, Jeju-do